 For this marble floor, I used printable paper that I designed based on vintage marbled paper.
 It’s available in my Etsy shop, along with some other designs that are similar but in lighter tones.

-Some of the links in this article are affiliate links that pay me a small commission if they’re used to purchase something.
+Some of the links in this article are affiliate links that will pay me a small commission if they’re used to purchase something.
+For the full affiliate disclosure, click here.

 How to use paper printables for dollhouse flooring.